 The best ab rollers can get you a six-pack, yet it takes up very little space in your home.
-The process of getting a six-pack might not be as simple as buying the best ab roller and BOOM, you have washboard abs, but this small yet effective home gym equipment can certainly help you roll your way to slender midriff faster than just trying to lose weight by eating leaf salad and drinking water.
+The process of getting a six-pack might not be as simple as buying the best ab roller, and BOOM, you have washboard abs, but this small yet effective home gym equipment can certainly help you roll your way to a slender midriff faster.

 Ab rollers don't look like a serious piece of fitness equipment, yet they are one of the most powerful tools you can utilise to build a killer six-pack and a bullet-proof core.
 The best ab rollers are a 'core' part of the best core exercises – another reason to get one soon.

 When setting up a home gym, you will probably want to invest in some dumbbells or kettlebells, potentially a weight bench and maybe – if you are serious about weight training – a barbell.
 But you should also get an ab roller because not only it doesn't cost much to buy one, but ab rollouts are probably the best core exercise ever.

 The carbon steel spring mechanism of the Perfect Fitness Ab Carver Pro provides some resistance when rolling out and some assistance as you roll back in.
 The wide wheels have a spherical property to them, so you can move slightly sideways with them.
 This works your oblique muscles as well as your lower back and abs.